-In all honesty I was very skeptical and still am of the opportunities Promoted Tweets offers a business.
+In all honesty, we very skeptical of the opportunities Promoted Tweets offer a business.
 On one hand it seems like a great opportunity for brand reputation management while on the other it could be a complete waste of time and money if you are not a big name brand.
-Through all of this, I have come to the realization that Promoted Tweets can only truly become effective if it is tied into your social media marketing mix.
-By this I mean if your social media department, person, or whomever is pushing an event, sale, or new release in Twitter through different hashtags, links, and other “Twitter stuff”, then using Promoted Tweets could present a great opportunity to expand your voice.
+Through all of this, we have come to the realization that Promoted Tweets can only truly become effective if it is tied into your social media marketing mix.
+By this we mean if your social media department, person, or whomever is pushing an event, sale, or new release in Twitter through different hashtags, links, and other “Twitter stuff”, then using Promoted Tweets could present a great opportunity to expand your voice.

-Here’s an example to better demonstrate what I mean:
+Here’s an example to better demonstrate what we mean:

-DragonSearch’s social media department has been pushing a PPC conference in Twitter for several weeks using the hashtags #dragonsearch and #ppcconference while also building up a significant following.
+Dragon360’s social media department has been pushing a PPC conference in Twitter for several weeks using the hashtags #dragon360 and #ppcconference while also building up a significant following.
 Because of this buildup in followers and awareness, use of Promoted Tweets for some previous Tweets dealing with the conference could increase both awareness and conversions such as signing up to attend the conference.
-However, if DragonSearch has done a horrible job and has no brand awareness what is the point of Promoted Tweets?
+However, if Dragon360 has done a horrible job and has no brand awareness, what is the point of Promoted Tweets?

-Sure you could bid on some generalized keywords but here’s the problem: pricing for Promoted Tweets is currently CPM based which means you’re paying on an impression basis and not by actual clicks.
-If DragonSearch bid on “PPC event” or “PPC conference”, think of how many impressions that could result in compared to the amount of clicks?
-I have a feeling Promoted Tweets will eventually become CPC based in terms of pricing, but until then very careful consideration and research should be put into what keywords should be used.
+Sure you could bid on some generalized keywords but here’s the problem: pricing for Promoted Tweets is currently CPM-based which means you’re paying on an impression basis and not by actual clicks.
+If Dragon360 bid on “PPC event” or “PPC conference”, think of how many impressions that could result in compared to the amount of clicks?
+We have a feeling Promoted Tweets will eventually become CPC based in terms of pricing, but until then very careful consideration and research should be put into what keywords should be used.

 Going beyond this example, Promoted Tweets could be an excellent method of addressing and improving brand reputation.
-If I’m Best Buy and see there is a lot of backlash against the Geek Squad, then why wouldn’t I want to promote a tweet about the culture and benefits of the Geek Squad when someone searches on “Geek Squad” or “Best Buy”?
+If you’re Best Buy and see there is a lot of backlash against the Geek Squad, then why wouldn’t you want to promote a tweet about the culture and benefits of the Geek Squad when someone searches on “Geek Squad” or “Best Buy”?

 1. Excellent tool for brand reputation and promoting events, sales, etc. that have already built up some awareness and following so Twitter users are already searching for them.
 Think of the build up and awareness produced prior to the launch of the iPad as an example.